-California Baptist University students are entitled to the same freedom as any other citizens of our country.
-It is the policy of the University to ensure these rights, consistent with the provisions of law, acceptable tastes, and the purposes and goals of the institution.
-When matriculation in the University requires that conditions be placed upon student freedoms, these conditions and their rationale are clearly delineated.
+California Baptist University Students are entitled to the same freedom as any other citizen of our country.
+It is the Policy of the University to ensure these rights, consistent with the provisions of law, acceptable tastes, and purposes and goals of the institution.
+When matriculation in the University requires that conditions be placed upon Student freedoms, these conditions and their rationale are clearly delineated.

-At California Baptist University, the concepts of freedom and personal responsibility are inextricably bound together.
-The University community, like any other, functions upon the principle that all members will respect, and indeed will protect, the rights of their fellow citizens.
-Students are encouraged to develop these values which represent mature, self-disciplined persons who appreciate the privilege of education and are willing to accept its responsibilities.
+On this campus, the concepts of freedom and personal responsibility are inextricably bound together.
+The campus community, like any other, functions upon the principle that all members respect and protect the rights of their fellow citizens.
+Students are encouraged to develop these values which represent mature, self-disciplined people who appreciate the privilege of education and are willing to accept its responsibilities.